Howquez/mvfw/README.md

 # Freeriding the Metaverse

 Using twitter data, we analyze the buzz sourrounding 2022's Metaverse Fashion Week (MVFW).
-We find that headlining fashion brands did not use the MVFW to reach the non attending audience.
+We find that headlining fashion brands did not use the MVFW to reach the non-attending-audience.
 This stands in contrast to their social media efforts linked to physical fashion shows (Note to myself: need to systematically query data to show this).
 This leaves a vacuum other stakeholders are filling.
-More precisely, web3 evangelists free-ride the wave the MVFW triggers -- potentially reaching audiences they could not have reached otherwise.
+More precisely, web3 evangelists free-ride the wave the MVFW triggers -- potentially reaching audiences they would not have reached otherwise.

 ## Data
 To learn more about the queries we ran, see the data we queried or to download the processed data, [click here](https://github.com/Howquez/mvfw/tree/main/data).